damienmckenna/metatag/README.txt

 * The Twitter Cards meta tags may be added by enabling the "Metatag: Twitter Cards" submodule.

+* Certain meta tags used by Google+ may be added by enabling the "Metatag:
+  Google+" submodule.

 * Facebook's fb:app_id and fb:admins meta tags may be added by enabling the "Metatag: Facebook" submodule.
 These are useful for sites which are using Facebook widgets or are building custom integration with Facebook's APIs,